oceanboy-3141/Token-game-1/README.md

 **Where Research Meets Gaming** - Token Quest proves that complex AI concepts can be both educational and entertaining.
 Every game you play contributes to advancing our understanding of how language models organize human language.

 *🎯 Ready to start your token adventure?
-Launch the game and discover how AI sees the world of words!*
+Launch the Flask app and discover how AI sees the world of words!*